Dec 2024 - Feb 2025

 Before site map

-and government supported NDIS users (98% of current members)
+Problem: Hidden entry point for sign up, providers and government supported NDIS users (98% of current members)

 After site map

-Visible entry points for user needs and support/help, giving both core providers and NDIS users direct access to sign-up and relevant offerings.
+Solution: Visible entry points for user needs and support/help, giving both core providers and NDIS users direct access to sign-up and relevant offerings.

 Visual design decisions to support an easier cognitive load

-Trade-off: Balance AAA rating for intellectual disability entry points to maximize clarity
+Trade-off: Balance AAA contrast rating for intellectual disability entry points to maximize clarity and lower contrast button fill for providers to manage cognitive load.

-High contrast for better visibility
+Individuals: High contrast for better

-for individual entry points
+visibility for entry points

-Lower contrast for providers entry
+Providers: lower contrast for entry

 points to balance landing cognitive load